dcellison/phi/markdown/phonotactics.md

 `[C/B][V/D][C][V]`

-this pattern produces words of two or three syllables. these words include consonant blends and have no fricatives, reflecting that verbs are more utilitarian in plath.
+this pattern produces words of two or three syllables. these words include consonant blends and have no fricatives, reflecting that verbs are more utilitarian in phi.

 examples:
 ```
-weipi spiepu plasa spana moaro suowe ploho spaure pliru spuote riatu
+mipa nora tumu wuesu stuahe pearu stene ripu swiapu nuipu hauni
 ```

 ### short words